-- Is aligned with current call on culturally responsive programs. - Demonstrates need for action. - Has clear, reasonable goals and evidence base for the approach. - Demonstrates innovation and originality. - Has a feasible workplan and budget. - Demonstrates plans for collaborating with key partners and stakeholders. - Demonstrates plans for meaningful and appropriate engagement of youth and/or family members. - Includes reasonable preliminary plans for process and outcome evaluation. - Includes appropriate plans to mobilize knowledge generated through this work. - Demonstrates potential for a transformative, positive impact on improving equitable mental health and addictions services to racialized children, young people and their families.
+- Aligned with current call on culturally responsive programs. - Demonstrates need for action. - Has clear, reasonable goals and strong evidence base for the approach. - Demonstrates innovation and originality in the proposed work. - Has a feasible workplan and budget. - Demonstrates plans for collaborating with key partners within the sector. - Demonstrates plans for meaningful and appropriate engagement of youth and/or family members. - Includes reasonable preliminary plans for process and outcome evaluation. - Includes appropriate plans to mobilize knowledge generated through this work. - Demonstrates potential for a transformative, positive impact on improving equitable mental health and addictions services.